-While sales-driven methods of fundraising may result in short-term gains, this can get in the way of long-term relationships with donors.
+While sales-driven fundraising methods may result in short-term gains, this can get in the way of long-term relationships with donors.
 When it comes to donations, it’s important to balance short- and long-term fundraising plans.
 In terms of giving, make sure you monitor donor retention closely.
-To ensure long-term relationships with donors, you may want to evaluate your results over longer periods of time.
+To ensure long-term relationships with donors, you may want to evaluate your results over more extended periods of time.
 Most successful not-for-profits have high donor lifetime value.

 The best evaluation of your fundraising performance includes both financial and non-financial measures.
-For instance, if you are aiming for a rapid increase in active donors, then the costs of new donor acquisition should be measured against the your existing “whole of life” donor value, as opposed to the first donation.
-However, if your organisation is trying to put more emphasis on your bequest program, you should probably measure the number of donor enquiries spurred by the program rather than the value of bequests received in a year.
+For instance, if you aim for a rapid increase in active donors, then the costs of new donor acquisition should be measured against your existing “whole of life” donor value, as opposed to the first donation.
+However, if your organisation is trying to emphasise your bequest program, you should probably measure the number of donor enquiries spurred by the program rather than the value of bequests received in a year.